have-nick-will-carry/react-clarity/README.md

 # react-microsoft-clarity

-A lightweight component to make adding Microsoft Clarity to your project easy
+A lightweight component to make adding Microsoft Clarity to your project easily.

 # Install